hwj20/auto-config-env/README.md

 ## Requirements
-- OpenAI key
+- OpenAI key (Current model: gpt-3.5-turbo-1106)
 - Conda

 ## Configuration
 Open VSCode.

 Navigate to File > Preferences > Settings (or press Ctrl + , / Cmd + ,).
-Search for myExtension.openaiApiKey and enter your API key in the input box.
+Search for "auto_config_env" and enter your API key in the input box.
-Alternatively, you can directly edit the settings.json file:
+Alternatively, you can directly edit the workspace settings (by Ctrl + p and search "Preference:Open Workspace Setting") with:

 ```json
 {